ESCRT: ESCRT complexes and accessory proteins

+The ESCRT system is like a team of cellular machines of ESCRT protein complexes and accessory proteins that help manage and remodel cell membranes.

+The ESCRT complexes are needed for membrane-cutting events in the cell: MVBs (Multivesicular Bodies) are used to sort and recycle cell component, then viruses like HIV-1 bud off from the cell, and during the final steps of cell division (cytokinesis) when two cells physically separate.

+Even though all these processes involve similar types of membrane shaping, they don't all need the same ESCRT complexes, For example the ESCRT-II complex is not needed for HIV-1 to bud from the cell and its exact role in cytokinesis is still unclear.

-Each of the ESCRT complexes and accessory proteins have unique structures that enable distinct biochemical functions.
+Each of the ESCRT complexes and accessory proteins has unique structures that enable distinct biochemical functions.
 A number of synonyms exist for each protein component of the ESCRT machinery, both for yeast and metazoans.

-A summary table of all of these proteins is provided below.
+A summary table of all of these proteins is provided at the table beside.

-In yeast, the following complexes/accessory proteins exist as follows:

 ESCRT-0

 The ESCRT-0 complex plays a vital role in the generation of multivesicular bodies by binding and clustering ubiquitinated proteins and/or receptors on the surface of a cell.
 The complex is then responsible for binding to a lipid on the endosomal membrane, which recruits these tagged proteins to the endosome.
 Once properly localized, these proteins are then taken into the endosome via vesicles, forming multivesicular bodies, and are eventually delivered to the lysosome where they are degraded.
 This process is essential as it is the major pathway for the degradation of damaged proteins that have passed through the Golgi.
 The components of the ESCRT-0 complex exist as follows:

 The complex is a 1:1 heterodimer of Vps27 (vacuolar protein sorting protein 27) and Hse1.
 Vps27 and Hse1 dimerize through antiparallel coiled-coil GAT (so named after proteins GGA and Tom1) domains.
 Both Vps27 and Hse1 contain an amino-terminal VHS domain (so named because it is contained in Vps27, HRS, and STAM proteins).
 These VHS domains bind the ubiquitin on proteins the cell aims to degrade.
-Ubiquitin can also associate with ubiquitin interacting motifs such as the one on Hse1 or the double sided domain found on Vps27.
+Ubiquitin can also associate with ubiquitin interacting motifs such as the one on Hse1 or the double-sided domain found on Vps27.
 A FYVE domain (named after the four proteins in which it was initially identified: Fab1p, YOTB, Vac1, and EEA1) is found sandwiched between the VHS and ubiquitin interacting motif domains of Vps27.
 Phosphatidylinositol 3-phosphate, a common endosomal lipid, binds to this FYVE domain resulting in the recruitment of ESCRT-0 to the endosome.
+Research has made comprehensive analysis of the interaction between the ESCRT-0 complex and ubiquitin using isothermal titration calorimetry, this technique has been used for measures molecular binding strength.
+Research shows five main results: